matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 And we were just sort of brainstorming.
 And this is not a giant thing.
 We sat and talked for 40 minutes, and this is what we did while we were talking.
 We made this sheet.
 We filled it out, and we talked about what was what.
-But in the in this use case phase we would only do A, right?
+But in this use case phase we would only do A, right?
 This is a completed story that shows column B, the how, as well.

 [Time 0:39:08]